nvennin/test-www/documents/Manual_SVWCE_Quality_Manual.md

 ### Job Specific / SOP Training

-A training matrix is maintained and reflects the training required to be conducted to ensure all relevant employees receive the appropriate training to fulfil their roles.
-SOP training is recorded by ’Read and Understood’ acknowledgement statements.
+All relevant employees need to receive the appropriate training to fulfil their roles.
+Specifically, SOP training is performed through reading the SOPs (available freely to all employees on the internet).
+Employees are requested to read the SOPs, ask their manager and the quality manager any questions they have and post ’Read and Understood’ acknowledgement statements on the QMS's GitHub Issues.

 Non GXP/SOP training specific to an employee’s role are coordinated and managed by Human Resources or the appropriate line manager.
 The complete process is explained in the SOP for [Training][ZWJPR].